innershell/wp-triage-algorithm-plugin/README.md

 4. The submissions dashboard to capture feedback for machine learning.

 # Changelog
+## 5.0 (Checkbox Improvements)
+- Scores can have different SOAP note sections.
+- Added Date questions that display a calendar date picker.
+- Follow-up questions to multiple checkbox answers selected.

 ## 4.0 (Points)
 - Algorithms can generate a score (i.e., points).
 - Sort algorithms listing by title.